bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 that sets custom C++ compile options. `cc_binary(name = "mybinary", srcs = ["mybinary.cc"], deps = [":mylibrary"], copts =
 ["-DUSE_EXPERIMENTAL_FEATURES=1"])` might compile `mybinary.cc` with
 experimental features.
-But this won't happen for `:mylibrary` unless it sets its `copts` similarly.
+But this won't happen for `":mylibrary"` unless it sets its `copts` similarly.
 This makes attributes unsuitable for tasks like building a binary for a different CPU.